 The Cheung lab explores the cellular and molecular mechanisms by which tumor cells invade, circulate and metastasize as clusters of cells.

-Cyrus Ghajar directs the LSM2, exploring how microenvironments of distant tissues regulate quiescence, therapeutic resistance, immune evasion and re-emergence of disseminated tumor cells (DTCs).
+Cyrus Ghajar directs the Laboratory for the Study of Metastatic Microenvironments (LSM2), exploring how microenvironments of distant tissues regulate quiescence, therapeutic resistance, immune evasion and re-emergence of disseminated tumor cells (DTCs).
 Their goal is to develop treatments that eradicate DTCs before they progress to metastases.

 The Lampe Lab investigates the control of cell growth both at the biological/mechanistic level and through cancer biomarker discovery.
 Researchers study the cell biology connecting gap junctions and intercellular communication (GJIC) with the control of cell growth, the cell cycle and how the relationship is disrupted during carcinogenesis.